atlasxomics/ATX_epigenomics/analysis/epigenomics_tutorial.md

 Here we present the analysis of a [spatial CUT&Tag](https://www.science.org/doi/10.1126/science.abg7216) experiment with triplicate mouse brain sections.
-The sections were profiled with an antibody against **H3K27ac** (activating enhancers and/or promoters).
+The sections were profiled with an antibody against **H3K27ac**.
+H3K27ac is a histone modification associated with increased transcription and is recognized as an active enhancer mark.
 Analysis for spatial ATAC-seq experiments use similar code for analysis.
 We demonstrate:

 -   Creation of an ArchR analysis objects and basic QC
 -   Dimensionality reduction and clustering